To: John Tuckett, CEO Marine Management Organisation

 Why is this important?

-The Goodwin Sands are a string of sandbanks some 25 square nautical miles in size lying 5 miles off the Kent coast in the English Channel.
-They are a unique marine environment with a heritage to match.
+The Goodwin Sands are a string of sandbanks some 25 square nautical miles in size lying 3 miles off the Kent coast in the English Channel.
+They are a unique marine environment with an underwater cultural heritage to match.

 But this precious habitat is under threat and time is not on our side!

-Dover Harbour Board want to extract the marine aggregate from the Goodwins (as they are known locally) because it is cheaper.
+Dover Harbour Board want to extract 2.75 million cubic meters of marine aggregate from the Goodwins (as they are known locally) because it is their cheapest option.
 The purchase price from the Crown Estate who own the seabed is less than from commercial sites, but they are further away.
 DHB cite the carbon footprint as a reason to take the aggregate from the Goodwins but in reality this is a smoke screen which can be mitigated in other ways.

-DHB have now applied for their licence from the Marine Management Organisation.
-The first public consultation period ended in July but the Environmental Impact Assessment raised so many questions that a second one is now in place.
-This will run until 16th November 2016.
+DHB applied for their licence from the Marine Management Organisation in 2016.
+However, concerns about their proposal have been so great that we are now preparing for an unprecedented third six-week public consultation period, which will start sometime in late summer.
 A decision whether or not to grant the licence will be made any time after this, depending on the reactions received.

 Save our Sealife

-The Goodwins are home to a colony of 350 grey seals and the resting place of some 2,000 shipwrecks.
-Many of the ships were lost with all hands.
-They are also the spawning and nursery grounds of a variety of local fish and shellfish.
+The Goodwins are home to a colony of 500 grey and harbour seals.
+They are also the spawning and nursery grounds of a variety of local fish and shellfish, with many shipwrecks providing a semi natural habitat.
 The Thornback Ray which is listed as 'near threatened' under the Wildlife and Countryside Act 1981 has frequently been sighted there.

 The sands provide shelter to ships in bad weather (in an anchorage known as The Downs) and to the Kent coastline by absorbing the waves' energy as they pound in from the North Sea.
 At low tide a large proportion of the sands are exposed and waves can be seen crashing onto them from the shore.